h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ## Exploitation
 + Check SQL Injection vulnerability.
 + Add single quotation `'` at the end of **cod** parameter.
 It doesn't crash the page or return 500, but the picture of the room disappear anymore.
 + No errors appeared since SQL errors may be suppressed.
++ Try to start by checking for a UNION injection.

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/1b967f4e-ba2b-4b6a-8025-0146eafa3e45)